influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

 To view your bucket's schema-type, use the [`influx bucket list` command](/influxdb/cloud/reference/cli/influx/bucket-schema/list).

 ### Create a bucket schema
-Use the `influx` CLI to set the schema-type and one or more schemas for your bucket:
+Use the `influx` CLI to set the schema-type and one or more measurement schemas for your bucket:

 1. Create a schema **columns file** that defines the columns, fields, and data types for your measurement.
 For more information, see [Create a columns file](/influxdb/cloud/reference/cli/influx/bucket-schema/create/#create-a-columns-file).